-As a vice president and general manager at Wonder, Corinne brings a professional background that combines research for social change and the improvement of organizations’ operations systems.
+As general manager at Wonder, Corinne brings a professional background that combines research for social change and organizational management.

 Corinne’s experience as a Peace Corps volunteer in Lesotho was transformational.
 It raised questions about international development and equity, and she sought answers through an MA in Social Justice.
 As part of that advocacy-oriented graduate program, she spent eight months in Johannesburg, South Africa working with a social movement that demanded basic services for their community.
 Alongside young activists there, Corinne led a community-based research project to produce a booklet that could be used to advocate for better living conditions.